Decentraland-DAO/wiki-adv/(Concept) Generating Reference.md

 As you may see, generated images have almost same style and details.
 Even without prompts.
 This is very useful for generating concepts from inspiration references and achieve **random** (without prompts and small control weight) or  **restricted** (with prompts and medium-high control weight) results.

-# Enhancing with Hires.
+# Upscaling with Hires.
 Fix
 As you may see results in **Option 1**  and **Option 2** methods, both of them lacks of quality and looks very blurry.
 To fix that, you will need to use **Hires.
 Fix** option.

 As soon as you generated image that you like, **set image seed** with **green arrows button**

 [[/images/prompt_hires01.png]]

-Now **enable Hires.
+Now **turn on Hires.
 Fix** option, set upscaler to **R-ESRGAN 4x+ Anime6B** (best upscaler for anime stable diffusion models) and **Denoising Strength** to **0,45** or less.
 If you want to achieve more random results, you can play with denoising strength numbers.
 Higher numbers might change source image completely.

 Keep **upscale by** setting on **2**, higher numbers may give out of memory error, depends on your pc.